demisto/content-docs/docs/partners/adopt.md

 ![pack example cyren](/doc_imgs/partners/packexample_cyren.png)

 ## Process
 The process to Adopt-a-Pack takes under 5 minutes!
-Follow the step by step instructions and watch the video tutorials below to learn how to submit your adoption pull requests.
+Choose one of the options below and follow the step by step instructions or watch the video tutorials below to learn how to submit your adoption Pull Requests.

-<strong>Visual Studio Instructions</strong>: If you are creating the pull request from Visual Studio, please follow the below steps.
-For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9GPkhtRw4Oc">Visual Studio video overview</a>.
 <details>
-<summary>Click here to see the Visual Studio instructions</summary>
+<summary><strong>Visual Studio Instructions</strong></summary>

 <br/>

+If you are creating the Pull Request from Visual Studio, please follow the below steps.
+For additional guidance, watch the <a href="https://www.youtube.com/watch?v=9GPkhtRw4Oc">Visual Studio video overview</a>.

 Please follow the below steps if you are working on a cloned GitHub repository from an IDE: